AlexYelisieiev/status-network/README.md

 - User registration and login
 - Password change/reset using email
-- Create, edit, update, and like statuses
+- Create, edit, and like statuses
 - Multimedia support